 We see surfing as a culture and lifestyle and, therefore, it’s something that starts from inside the family nest.
 Like other important values taught, surfing with your family creates special bonds that will allow you to grow as a human being and will make you spread a good vibe among your friends.
 Yes, it sounds cliché… but trust us, this happens!

 Don’t think twice about gathering your family and come on over for a surf trip.
-General points to have in mind, like when is the best time to travel attending the conditions, security and also all the Covid19 situation, can be analyzed on the Surfing with the family during Summer article that we prepared.
+General points to have in mind, like when is the best time to travel attending the conditions can be analyzed on the Surfing with the family during Summer article that we prepared.
 Facilities, surfing conditions and how crowdy can the surfing beach be are some things you should consider too.

 8. What does a Portuguese surf school teach you really if you’re a beginner surfer?